About Christian Leadership University

 - A computer and an internet connection are strongly encouraged for all students, unless extenuating circumstances require that a special waiver be approved.
 A computer and an internet connection allow students to access faculty and each other through email and permit discussion forums.
-They will also receive regular email messages from the University President and administrative offices.
+They will also receive regular email messages from the University Founder and administrative offices.
 This is the key way CLU will keep in touch with its worldwide student body.
 Various bulletin boards may also be available, listing internship opportunities, job placements, etc.

 What are the Admission Procedures?

 Complete the following online Bible Quizzes.
 Any areas that you do not demonstrate a strong working knowledge of the Scriptures (by achieving a score of 70% or higher) will be an opportunity for you to dig deeper in those books.
 Those CLU Bible classes will be added to your required curriculum, and you can choose to take them at any point before you complete your training experience at CLU.
 Undergraduate students will earn three credits for each of the Through the Bible courses they successfully complete.
 Graduate students will have the option of completing only the work required in the undergraduate syllabus and earning two credits per course, or completing an extra project and earning three credits per course.